shakes76/PatternAnalysis-2023/recognition/StyleGAN_OASIS/README.md

 Pattern recognition using a PyTorch style generative adverserial network (GAN) that is part of the COMP3710 repository.
 This particular implementation looks to create a generative model of the OASIS brain dataset using a variant of StyleGAN that has a "reasonably clear image".

-## Motivation of sythnesis with StyleGAN
+## Motivation of synthesis with StyleGAN

 A StyleGAN is used for synthesis.
 By learning the probability distribution to some underlying data (images in this case), it is possible to synthesis new images following the learnt distribution.
 There are a number of motivating reasons why a StyleGAN would be used:
 - **Image synthesis** As mentioned, images can be generated from the learnt underlying distribution for artistic and entertainment purposes